Adamv27/Pygame-drawing/README.md

 Simple drawing program in Python using Pygame

-Ability to change drawing color
+Ability to change drawing color and clear canvas

 5/12/2020